nicholaswmin/fsm/.github/CONTRIBUTING.md

 Follows [Github Flow][gh-flow], [Semver][sv] & [Conventional Commits][ccom]

-This package is feature-complete.
-Bug & security reports or fixes are welcome.
+This package is feature-complete, however bug reports, bug fixes, security reports and/or fixes are welcome.

-## Philosophy
+## General attributes

-### Minimal

 - must have zero `dependencies`
 - should have zero `devDependencies`.
 - should be feature-poor & uncomplicated.
 - must have a bundle size hovering `1 KB`.
-- must be published with [provenance][provenance]

-### Robust

-- must have validations.
 - must not clean up arguments: i.e `trim()` etc.
   `throw` error instead. require that user fixes it.
-- must have clear, descriptive and unambigous errors:
+- must have clear, descriptive & unambigous error messages.
 - must mention property path if argument is a complex object.
 - must distinguish `TypeError`, `RangeError`.
 - must mention actual value & what was expected.
+- must be published with [provenance][provenance]
+- must have validations.

 ## Publishing new versions

 > short guide on how to do `npm publish`, with build provenance.

-1. Merge Pull Request to `main`.
+1. Ensure all tests pass.
 2. Increment `npm package.json` version:

 ```bash